Why Are So Many People Turning to Extraction Videos Right Now?

 Because these gooey videos tend to fall under a category called "gross-out," you either love them or can't stop watching — but the number of people in the latter hits the millions.

-While pimple-popping videos are not a new phenomenon — Dr. Pimple Popper's TLC show of the same name first aired in 2018 — after a year of stress and uncertainty, they have definitely seen a greater resurgence online these last few months.
+While pimple-popping videos are not a new phenomenon — Dr. Pimple Popper's TLC show of the same name first aired in 2018 — following a relentless news cycle and uptick in stress and uncertainty, they have definitely seen a greater resurgence online these last few years.
 It left us wondering: what is the psychology behind these oddly satisfying videos, and why are they serving as a form of escape from reality for so many people right now?

 The Appeal of Extraction Videos